g4ixt/QtTinySA/README.md

 The serial communication commands are based on Martin's Python NanoVNA/TinySA Toolset https://github.com/Ho-Ro

-The GUI was originally designed for a 7" 1024 x 600 screen but should maximise properly.
+The GUI is now designed for a 1024 x 768 screen but should maximise properly.
 The GUI appearence may change significantly due to development.